watzenare/PushApi_Client/README.md

 ## Requirements

-- Have a basic knowledge about what the [PushApi](https://github.com/watzenare/PushApi) does and its functionalities
+- Have a basic knowledge about what [PushApi](https://github.com/watzenare/PushApi) does and its functionalities
 - [PushApi](https://github.com/watzenare/PushApi) running on server
 - PHP >= 5.5